Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 When this feature reaches your account, you’ll notice that all your current build definitions have been upgraded to have a single phase.
 Some of the configuration options such as demands and multi-configuration will be moved to each phase.
 You can continue to select a default queue for all the phases in a build definition, and then optionally override that choice in each phase.

-We’re still working on a few features:
+We’re still working on a few features, including:

 * Ability to consume output variables from one phase in a subsequent phase.
 * Ability to run phases in parallel.
 (For now, all the phases you define run sequentially).